Canada is a leader in the nutrition sector; policies are integrated into health and food security strategies

 Canada’s nutrition-related activities are mainly embedded in its strategy on food security.
 ‘Food assistance and nutrition’ is one of three key areas within Canada’s thematic priority on increasing food security (the others are ‘sustainable agricultural development’ and ‘research and development’).
 Within its work on nutrition, Global Affairs Canada (GAC) outlines three priority areas: 1) preventing and treating under-nutrition, 2) integrating nutrition into other development efforts, and 3) helping countries prepare sound national plans and programs to improve nutrition.

+In 2016, Canada invested US$98 million in basic nutrition.
+This is down from US$133 million to the sector in 2014.
+According to the 2017 Global Nutrition Report, Canada was the second-largest donor country (behind the US) to both nutrition-specific and nutrition-sensitive interventions in 2015.
+Canada disbursed US$1.4 billion in 2015 in total, including US$1.3 billion in nutrition-sensitive interventions.
 The Canadian government has made several commitments to international nutrition initiatives over the past years.
 In 2013, Canada pledged US$141 million to the Nutrition for Growth Initiative for nutrition-specific interventions.
 Canada also disbursed US$248 million in bilateral funding in support of the New Alliance for Food Security and Nutrition from 2012 to 2014.
-Moreover, Canada is a founding member of the Micronutrient Initiative, a collaborative platform for technical experts, advocates, and other nutrition champions to advance innovative solutions to reduce vitamin and mineral deficiencies through advocacy, and technical and programmatic support.
+Moreover, Canada is a founding member of the Micronutrient Initiative, a collaborative platform for technical experts, advocates, and other nutrition champions to advance innovative solutions to reduce vitamin and mineral deficiencies through advocacy and technical and programmatic support.
 According to the Canadian government, Canada is also the largest donor of vitamin A programs worldwide since 1998.

 GAC sets nutrition policies; Global Issues and Development branch is a key player